Taghmaconnell: Religion

 In 1860 a new church was built out of the foundations of the 1805 one.
 In 1961 major work was done on the church.
 The mortuary was built and the front door was set in.
 Wooden statues that were found under the altar during this renovation certainly came from Clontuskert Priory.
 They are now in the Diocesan Museum beside the Cathedral in Loughrea.
 All date back to 1200 to 1300 AD.

-St Ronan’s well is situated in the town land of Shraduff in Taughmaconnell.
-Mass is celebrated there every year on 21 June (summer solstice).
-The tradition about this well is that Ronan was on his way from Aran to Clonmacnoise and stopped at a spring well to get a drink.
-There was a woman with a blind child at the well.
-Ronan blessed the well and anointed the child’s eye with the water.
-The child immediately had its sight restored.
+St Ronan’s well is situated in the townland of Shraduff in Taughmaconnell.
+Mass is celebrated at the well annually on 21 June, the summer solstice.
+According to local tradition, Saint Ronan, on his way from Aran to Clonmacnoise, stopped at the spring well for a drink.
+A woman with a blind child was present at the well.
+Saint Ronan blessed the well and anointed the child’s eye with its water, miraculously restoring the child's sight.

 Education

 Taughmaconnell currently has two primary schools, one in Taughmaconnell and one in Castlesampson.
 At present there are four teachers in Taughmaconnell and two teachers in Castlesampson.